 Is Microneedling Permanent?

-Microneedling is an in-office service that can help eliminate textural skin concerns like acne scarring or stretch marks.
+Microneedling is an in-office service that can help alleviate textural skin concerns, such as acne scarring or stretch marks.

 While a lot of tiny needles going into your skin may sound scary, it is considered a minimally invasive procedure that has little downtime.